rafamrslima/100days-codeup/log.md

 ### Day 59/100
 Today I studied more about the Solana structure in general, about the types of calls that can be made to the Solana public endpoints.
 I learned also about the types of nodes and the basic flow of a transaction in the Solana blockchain.

+### Day 60/100
+Today I installed Solana locally to start working with the CLI, I created a basic wallet and added SOL in it in the devnet.